-If you are bringing students who may present a challenge concerning their behavior or discipline, we suggest that you place them in the same group as the lead chaperone, or another teacher, so that some disciplinary leverage is present.
+If you choose to bring students who may present a challenge with respect to their behavior or discipline, we suggest that you place them in the same group as the lead chaperone, or that of another teacher, so that some disciplinary leverage is present.
 If you have questions concerning this, please feel free to contact us.